Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Homemade from scratch isn’t hard, it just takes a little more time but, in the end, it’s beyond worth it and I’m going to show you why!
-If you’ve never had a beignet then you’ve been missing out my friends.
-Don’t you dare by some beignet mix, because I’m going to walk you through step by step on how to make the most authentic New Orleans Style Beignets on the internet!
+If you’ve never had one then you’ve been missing out my friends.
+Don’t you dare buy some beignet mix, because I’m going to walk you through step by step how to make the most authentic New Orleans Style Beignets on the internet!

 Traditional beignets originated in France and are known as Boules De Berlin.
-Beignets in France are circle instead of square and has a cake like filling, not light and yeast based as they are known here in the states.
-Both are delicious but do have some distinct difference.
+Beignets in France are circles instead of squares and have a cake-like filling, not light and yeast-based as they are known here in the states.
+Both are delicious but do have some distinct differences.

-A beignet as we know it were brought over from French colonists who settled in the New Orleans area and adapted its choux pastry dough recipe to the dough, we use now for beignets
+A beignet as we know it was brought over from French colonists who settled in the New Orleans area and adapted its choux pastry dough recipe to the dough, we use now for these.

-The biggest difference between a donut and a beignet are the shape and fillings.
-Donuts are often times shaped in a circle and with a hole in the center.
+The biggest difference between a donut and a beignet is the shape and fillings.
+Donuts are oftentimes shaped in a circle and with a hole in the center.
 Since donuts are simply fritters, they are cut into simple shapes like squares or spooned directly into hot oil making them oblong in shape.